Asymptotically Optimal Representation of Palindromic Structure: Preliminaries

-with each \( w_i \) being a distinct non-empty variable.
-The \textit{Zimin degree} of a word \( w \) is the largest number \( k \) such that \( w \) can be written as \( z_k \) (i.e., \( w \) is a substitution instance of \( z_k \)).
-A Zimin word of degree \( k \) has a length of at least \( 2^k - 1 \).

-\begin{definition}[Palindromic Zimin Word] Let $\ZP{1}$ be an arbitrary palindrome, and let $\ZP{k}=\ZP{k-1} P_k \ZP{k-1}$ where $P_k$ is an arbitrary palindrome.
-The word $\ZP{i}$ is the {\em Palindromic Zimin Word}. \end{definition}
+\paragraph{Additional notation.} When $S$ is clear from context, we denote the maximal subpalindrome of $S$ at center $c$ as $\Pal_c$.
+When $\Pal_c$ is periodic, we denote by $\Run_c$ its periodic extension and by $\root_c$ the root of $\Run_c$.
+Notice that $\Pal_c$ and $\Run_c$ are intervals, while $\root_c$ is a string.
+Additionally, note that the root of the factor corresponding to $\Pal_c$ is not necessarily $\root_c$.

-A common operation on bit vectors involves the {\em Rank} and {\em Select} operations.
-Given a binary vector $v$ of size $n$, $rank_1(v, i)$ returns the number of bits set to 1 up to the $i$-th position, while $select_1(v, i)$ returns the index of the $i$-th occurrence of a 1.
-The vector can be preprocessed into a data structure of size $O(n)$ bits, supporting both operations in constant query time~\cite{63533}.
+\paragraph{Bitvector operations.} We use the standard \emph{rank} and \emph{select} operations on bitvectors.
+Given $v \in \{0,1\}^n$, $\operatorname{rank}_1(v,i)$ returns the number of 1-bits in $v[1\dd i]$, and $\operatorname{select}_1(v,i)$ returns the position of the $i$-th 1 in $v$.
+The bitvector can be preprocessed into a structure of size $n + o(n)$ bits that supports both operations in constant time~\cite{Jacobson1989,Clark1997}.

-\textbf{Note on Palindromic Centers.} Palindromic centers can occur at non-integer indices, such as 1.5, when dealing with even-length palindromes.
-A common approach to simplify algorithmic processing is to insert a non-existing character (e.g., $\$$) between every two characters in the string.
-This transformation eliminates the distinction between odd- and even-length palindromes and simplifies the representation without affecting the core properties of the string.
-This technique facilitates algorithmic proofs and can be easily worked around in practice.